qqkookie/StardewEasyMod/EasyToolbar/README.md

 that lets you rotate up/down the top inventory row of the toolbar by pressing `Tab` key and let mouse wheel scroll into empty toolbar slot.
 When you press 'U' key, it selects appropriate tool for you smartly.
+When you press '~' key, currently selected tool is deselected and empty-handed.

 Compatible with Stardew Valley 1.3+ and SMAPI 2.10+ on Linux, Mac, and Windows.